Phillips Exeter Academy: Sexual misconduct

 An incident of student misconduct that occurred in the basement of Phillips Church in late 2015 brought criticism to the Academy.
 An in-depth investigation uncovered sexual misconduct that had occurred at Exeter since the 1970s and involved at least 11 members of the faculty and staff.
 The report harshly criticized the school for not supporting victims when they reported incidents and for a pattern of not including these allegations in faculty members' files.
 In April 2016, Exeter hired the law firm of Holland & Knight LLP to investigate allegations of past misconduct by Exeter faculty and staff.
 A report was released in August 2018 providing an overview of the investigation and its findings.

 Through this process, Holland & Knight was assigned and completed 28 investigations.
 Of those 28 matters, 26 involved reported misconduct of a sexual nature by an Exeter faculty or staff member towards an Exeter student occurring at various points from the 1950s to the 2010s.
 During the course of these investigations, Holland & Knight conducted approximately 294 interviews of over 170 individuals.
 The persons interviewed were located in various states, as well as overseas.
 According to the findings, the school maintained two sets of files, and would keep the more sensitive material away from Human Resources and prospective employers.
 Some of these faculty members would then leave Exeter but get hired at other boarding schools.
 In at least one case, the teacher then molested students at their next school.
 The allegations involve staffers who have since been fired, left the school or have died.
 Several have been named in the past by the school.
-In a 2018 letter, senior Exeter officials apologized to the school community, including victims who have come forward and those who have remained silent.
+In a 2018 letter, senior Exeter officials apologized to the school community, including victims who had come forward and those who had remained silent.

 Emblems

 Academy seal

 Exeter has two chief symbols: a seal depicting a river, sun and beehive, incorporating the academy's mottos; and the Lion Rampant.
 The seal has similarities to that used by Phillips Academy—an emblem designed by Paul Revere—and its imagery is Masonic in nature.
 A beehive often represented the industry and cooperation of a lodge or, in this case, the studies and united efforts of Academy students.
 The Lion Rampant is derived from the Phillips family's coat of arms, and suggests that all of the academy's alumni are part of the "Exonian family".

-Exeter has three mottoes on the academy seal: Non Sibi (Latin 'Not for oneself') indicating a life based on community and duty; Finis origine pendet (Latin 'The end depends on the beginning') reflecting Exeter's emphasis on hard work as preparation for a fruitful adult life; and Χάριτι Θεοῦ (Greek 'By the grace of God') reflecting Exeter's Calvinist origins, of which the only remnant today is the school's requirement that most students take two courses in religion or philosophy.
+Exeter has three mottoes on the academy seal: Non Sibi (Latin 'Not for oneself') indicating a life based on community and duty; Finis origine pendet (Latin 'The end depends on the beginning') reflecting Exeter's emphasis on hard work as preparation for a fruitful adult life; and Χάριτι Θεοῦ (Greek 'By the grace of God') reflecting Exeter's Calvinist origins, of which the only remnant today is the school's requirement that most students take two courses in religion, philosophy, or ethics.